 Think of it like a fire extinguisher—you trust it’s ready, but that trust is built on a system of regular checks and maintenance.
 Your AED program requires the same level of attention.
 From tracking expiration dates on pads and batteries to performing routine inspections and documenting every action, keeping your devices ready is an ongoing commitment.
 Let’s walk through the essential steps to ensure your AEDs are always prepared for an emergency, giving you and your team true peace of mind.

-Keep Clear Compliance Records
+Maintain Clear and Accurate Compliance Records

 Managing an AED program involves more than just mounting a device on the wall.
 To stay compliant and prepared, you need to maintain clear, organized records for every AED you own.
 This documentation is your proof that you are responsibly managing your life-saving equipment.
 Your records should include inspection logs, maintenance reports, battery and pad replacement dates, and staff training certifications.
 These documents are essential for internal audits and can be critical in demonstrating due diligence.
 A well-documented program shows you’re proactive about safety, which helps reduce organizational liability and ensures you meet state and local requirements.